 While it's one of the best photo storage and sharing sites, those looking for one of the best Google Photos alternatives have plenty of options.
-Whether you are an amateur photographer or a seasoned pro using the latest mirrorless cameras, a secure and convenient cloud storage solution is essential.
+Whether you are an amateur photographer or a seasoned pro using the latest mirrorless cameras, a secure and convenient solution from the best cloud storage providers is essential.

 With Google Photos changing its storage conditions from June 1, 2021 (from free unlimited storage to 15GB that is shared across Gmail, Drive and Photos), alternative services are becoming more competitive.
 Of course, you can pay for extra storage with Google Photos, but you may prefer the features and pricing of other providers.

 The best Google Photos alternatives provide easy-to-use storage spaces enabling you to back up images from any device.
 Many allow users to tag and collate images, creating organized photo databases where pics can be searched through by date, type, subject, location, and more.

 For general users, the best Google Photos alternatives are Flickr and Amazon Photos.
 Flickr is one of the largest cloud-based photo storage services and caters to a wide variety of amateur to professional users.
 Its simple interface, collation options, and sharing features are similar to those of Google Photos, without the smart tagging or AI options.

 Amazon Photos is similar to Google Photos in its interface, utility, cost, and even name.
 It is clear that Amazon and Google have been watching each other, mimicking each other’s features and usability through their respective platforms.
 Amazon Photos is perfect for those who are already Prime members, as storage is unlimited.

 More serious photo cloud storage alternatives include Adobe Portfolio, Piwigo, and 500px, which will all appeal to professional photographers.
 These services have advanced photo editing features and greater community integration through forums, tutorials, and competitions.